havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The user can specify that the direction mean shall be included in the rose diagram(s).

   For the orientated option, a line that shows the average direction vector is added.

-  For the non-orientated option, the sector that has the strongest mean direction is given a background colour, with the amouont of colour indicating the strength of direction trend (white for neutral, 100% colour if all line segments have a direction belongs to this sector).
+  For the non-orientated option, the sector that has the highest mean direction value is given a background colour, with the amount of colour indicating the strength of direction trend (white for neutral, 100% colour if all line segments have a direction that belongs to this sector).
-  For the non-oriented option, sector bins are drawn transparent for clarity.
+  For the non-oriented option, the sector bins are made transparent.

 Implementation